 - 2 lb sliced pork belly (¼" or 0.6mm; I purchased the sliced pork belly from my favorite Korean meat shop in Sunnyvale.
 The thickness is ¼ inch and it's perfect for grilling.
 Previously I was using Japanese pork belly slices, but they are ⅛ inch thickness.
 It's great for stovetop cooking, but when you grill outside, it gets burn easily.)

 - Grate onion and ginger and add in a medium mixing bowl.

 - Add chopped green onion, soy sauce, sake, honey, and ketchup.

 - Add minced garlic, sesame seeds, and chopped red chili pepper.

 - Add the pork belly and marinade in the large baking pan or container.
 Cover and refrigerate for at least 4 and up to 12 hours.

-- Prepare a hot (450°F / 230°C) charcoal or gas grill fire.
+- Prepare a hot (450°F/230°C) charcoal or gas grill fire.
 Clean and lightly oil the grill grate.
-For the best flavor, go with charcoal grill.
+For the best flavor, go with a charcoal grill.
 Remove the pork belly from the marinade and let any excess drip off; discard the marinade.
 Grill the pork belly, flipping once, until done to your liking, about 2-4 minutes total.
 Transfer to a serving platter.
-You can pan fry or use cast iron skillet to grill the meat indoor as well.
+You can pan fry or use a cast iron skillet to grill the meat indoor as well.